CascadeBot/CascadeBot-wiki/Selfhosting Guide.md

 Once you've run the command to download the installer, a license agreement page will pop up.
 Press Tab to highlight the OK button, and hit Enter to accept it.
 I assume here that Java 11 is the only version of Java installed on your system.

 Give the system a second to finish the install, and then run `java -version`.
-If it looks something [like this](images/selfhosting/javaversion.png) then you're good.
+If it looks something like this then you're good: [[https://github.com/CascadeBot/CascadeBot-wiki/blob/master/images/selfhosting/javaversion.png|javaversion]]

 #### Step 4 (Creating a Discord Bot user)